The Jack of all Trades – the Nikon D850

 Update 8.7.2018: some minor observations: had full system freeze with an older SDHC card again.
 Havnt had that with the SDXC card – so somehow this seems to be related to the data stream.
 Switching off “AF-C 3D” and using a fixed group of AF points (d25) made also no difference.
 I checked these settings on the recent German Open of the Sk22.

-Update 4.7.2018: My own D850 is back from Nikon Düsseldorf (NPS): although I was able to show how this problem surfaces (compare with the following video where I shot with the NPS D850 at the Havel Klassik 2018 event), Nikon so far isnt able to help here since they didnt manage to reproduce the problem.
+Update 4.7.2018: My own D850 is back from Nikon Düsseldorf (NPS): although I was able to show how this problem surfaces, Nikon so far isnt able to help here since they didnt manage to reproduce the problem.
 Well – there is still the possibility that my two lenses are responsible for the problem: the 400mm f2.8 and the 70-200mm lens (both Nikon AFS f.2.8 lenses) but I dont believe that.
 The loaner D850 from Nikon had the same problem.
 The video above was shot showing the freeze with the loaner.
 I will put the problem on Pause and will send my lenses to NPS in Oktober to have the system fully checked.
 So this issue has to be revisited.

 Update 18.6.2018: Firmware update V1.02 made no difference – had the same hickups on a recent shooting on the Baltic Sea, also in a series of freezes unfortunately.
 Also disabled Touchscreen and “Use MBD18 first”.
 This had no effect.
 The lens release system or – contacts are not creating this stotter.
 I wasnt able to wake this system up by twisting the lens in these situations.
 So another round for Nikon this week.